MrAuro/KickProxy/README.md

 Scuffed IRC Kick Proxy.
 Only supports reading messages and **not sending** them. xQc's stream is hardcoded in, so the provided channel for the IRC connection does nothing.
 Meant to be used in Chatterino:

 ## Want to be notified when xQc goes live on Kick in Chatterino?
-[Add OuraBot for free!](https://ourabot.com) (made by the same developer as KickProxy)
+[Add OuraBot for free!](https://ourabot.com)

 ![ourabot](bot.png)